We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aromatherapy may help improve a person’s sense of well-being during menopause, and some essential oils may help with specific symptoms.

 Used wisely, it may help reduce anxiety and other stress-related symptoms.
-However, experts note there is not enough evidence to support the use of aromatherapy as a standalone treatment.
+However,

 Before using an alternative medication for menopause symptoms, it is best to speak to a doctor to ensure they are safe and worthwhile.